"At first Halloween was for European pagan traditions, but eventually it received a Christian interpretation by missionaries."

 haunted house animation

 Halloween came from the Celts in Britain, France and Ireland.
 Which was a pagan celtic harvest feast over 2,000 years ago.
-Halloween was NOT popular in America until the late 19th, early 20th centurys.
+Halloween was NOT popular in America until the late 19th to early 20th century.
 This harvest feast goes by many names; Halloween, Hallowe'en, All-Hallow-Evening, All Hallows Day, Hallow Eve, All Saints Eve, Pooky Night (named after a demon called puca), Samhain Night Samhain, Trick Night and many more.
-October 31st was originally a day for religious festivites, in America, the most profitable.
-At first Halloween was for European pagan traditions, but eventually it received a Christian interpreatation by missionaries.
+October 31st was originally a day for religious festivities.
+While in America, the most profitable.
+At first Halloween was for European pagan traditions, but eventually it received a Christian interpretation by missionaries.
 European cultures believed it was a special day, a day when the spirit world could communicate with the physical world.
 They also believed that magic worked at its best on Halloween, October 31st.

 ~~~~~~~~~~~~~~~